anchor14/anchor-blog/src/blogs/debugging.md

 The part I am still a bit lost on is how to monitor myself.
 I don't have all the sophisticated tools that exist like [Kibana](https://www.elastic.co/kibana), [Datadog](https://www.datadoghq.com/), [Sentry](https://sentry.io/welcome/) for myself.
 But I feel like that's an over-complication.
 Smart, disciplined people have achieved great things by consistently keeping their life in routine.
 The root cause is clear, and if I don't sleep early, the symptoms are already known.
 I don't feel as energetic, my head is not clear enough, I make bad decisions, and it's a vicious cycle from there.

-I am not sure that sleeping on time consistently would help me achieve the things I want to lead myself to the life I aspire.
-But I know for sure that if I don't do this small thing consistently, I will not.
-So this is an important bug in my system that I have to debug and fix.
+I’m not entirely certain if sleeping consistently on time will directly lead me to the life I aspire to, but I’m absolutely sure that failing to fix this small yet critical bug will hinder my ability to achieve greater goals.
+I’m genuinely curious and committed to trying this structured approach, just like I do with code, and I’ll document my experience in a follow-up essay.

-I'll try the above approach and write a follow-up to this one.
+I’m genuinely curious to see whether applying this structured debugging process helps me improve my sleep habit—and if it does, perhaps it can be a framework to debug and enhance other areas of my life too.